nacil4/kooroshariyaee.github.io/_pages/publications.md

 <!-- Publications -->

 ### Under review
-* Ariyaee, Koorosh.
+* **Ariyaee, Koorosh**.
 Triggers and targets: nasals and vowels in Tehrani Persian.
 In *The Handbook of Persian Dialects and Dialectology*, ed.
 A.
 Korangy, B. Mahmoodi-Bakhtiari & P. Shabani-Jadidi (Eds.).
 Springer.

 ### 2022